También disponible en/also available in: Español

 Rekordbox DJ is nowhere as popular, but it’s built on top of the immensely popular Rekordbox music preparation software by Pioneer DJ.
-Rekordbox is used by countless professional DJ’s to prepare their tracks, export them to USB and plug them in any compatible Pioneer DJ media player, which is the industry standard.
+Rekordbox is used by countless professional DJ’s to prepare their tracks, export them to USB and plug them into any compatible Pioneer DJ media player, which is the industry standard.
 So while Rekordbox DJ is new at the moment, it has enormous expansion potential due to the popularity of Rekordbox itself.

 Traktor Pro is the third big name in the DJ software world, and while a very popular package, it slightly less “mainstream” than Serato or Rekordbox.
 It’s used by many, many top DJ’s but in the last few years, it has lost a bit of its name since updates have been far in between, and as a consequence, the support from DJ manufacturers is becoming less and less.

 Back to Rekordbox DJ and Serato DJ.
 How do both packages compare to each other?
 Which one should you go for and is the choice important to the point to impact the DJ controller you will buy?
 Let’s find out!

 Serato DJ has a fairly cluttered interface but everything that you need to DJ is right there, and if not in plain sight, never more than a few clicks away.
 In order to have a fully functional interface, you do need to have a compatible DJ controller connected.
 Otherwise, you are stuck in preparation mode, which means that only 1 deck is available.
 This is not a big issue but if you want to try out a mix, you need a DJ controller connected.

 From the main screen, you can easily enable different views, such as 2 or 4 deck view, the Serato DJ Sampler, the effects section, record section… Often, you can change these views directly from your DJ controller as well.